Marcello-Sega/pytim/README.md

 [![Code Climate](https://codeclimate.com/github/Marcello-Sega/pytim/badges/gpa.svg)](https://codeclimate.com/github/Marcello-Sega/pytim)
 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-<sub>**Disclaimer**: Pytim is in **beta-stage** right now and while a systematic testing system has been set up, this has not yet total coverage.
-We will keep rolling out more examples and, still, some new features.
-If you try this software out and have some suggestions, remarks, or bugfixes, feel free to comment here on GitHub and/or make a pull request. </sub>
+<sub> If you try this software out and have some suggestions, remarks, or bugfixes, feel free to comment here on GitHub and/or make a pull request. </sub>

 **Jupyter Notebooks** with _more examples_ are available at [Marcello-Sega/pytim-notebooks](https://github.com/Marcello-Sega/pytim-notebooks)